JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7943 days**.

-And here is a just a random fact -  **Parts of the Dead Sea Scrolls appeared for sale in the June 1, 1954 issue of the Wall Street Journal**.
+And here is a just a random fact -  **The city of Nottingham in England was the first city to have Braille signs (signs for the blind) in its shopping malls for the blind**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)